 over atomic activities.
-In [20], trajectories of objects were classified into different activity categories according to the semantic regions they passed through.
-In [13, 11], activities in multiple camera views were jointly modeled by exploring the correlations of semantic regions in different camera views.
-Semantic regions were also used to improve object detection, classification and tracking [5].
+In [27], trajectories of objects were classified into different activity categories according to the semantic regions they passed through.
+In [17, 15], activities in multiple camera views were jointly modeled by exploring the correlations of semantic regions in different camera views.
+Semantic regions were also used to improve object detection, classification and tracking [11, 5, 7].
+Semantic regions are usually learned from motions of object in order to better correlate with the activities of objects.
+Some semantic regions as shown in Figure 1 (A) cannot be recognized from the background image.

-Generally speaking, the approaches of learning semantic regions are in two categories: local motion based (such as optical flows) [21, 11, 9, 10, 4] and complete trajectories of objects [14, 6, 22, 20] based.
+Generally speaking, the approaches of learning semantic regions are in two categories: local motion based (such as optical flows) [28, 15, 13, 14, 6] and complete trajectories of objects [18, 9, 29, 27] based.
 Both have some limitations.
-Without tracking objects, discriminative power of local motions is limited.
+Without tracking objects, the information represented by local motions is limited, which weakens the models' discriminative power.
 The semantic regions learned from local motions are less accurate, tend to be in short range and may fail in certain scenarios.
-The other type of approaches assumed that complete trajectories of objects were available and semantic regions were estimated from the spatial extents of trajectory clusters.
-However this assumption is hard to be guaranteed due to scene clutters and tracking errors, thus the learned semantic regions are either oversegmented or improperly merged.
+See discussions in Section 1.2.
+The other type of approaches assumed that complete

+1Department of Information Engineering, The Chinese University of Hong Kong trajectories of objects were available and semantic regions were estimated from the spatial extents of trajectory clusters.
+However this assumption is hard to be guaranteed due to scene clutter and tracking errors, thus the learned semantic regions are either oversegmented or improperly merged.